ventoji/stencil-project/readme.md

 You can use your component in any other project that use any other framework like React, Anagular, Vue, a simple HTML page, Nodejs.

+First install dependency in your project `npm install ventoji-stencil-comp`.

+For react projects created with `create_react_app` make your you add `defineCustomElements(window);` in index.js below the servirWorker option.
+Then you can just use them as usual adding like an html tag `<uc-stock-price></uc-stock-price>` in your render function of the component you will use it.

+For angular projects make sure your configure `app.module.ts` as is shown below:

+`import { BrowserModule } from '@angular/platform-browser';
+import { NgModule, CUSTOM_ELEMENTS_SCHEMA } from '@angular/core';

+import { AppRoutingModule } from './app-routing.module';
+import { AppComponent } from './app.component';

+@NgModule({
+  declarations: [
+    AppComponent
+  ],
+  imports: [
+    BrowserModule,
+    AppRoutingModule
+  ],
+  providers: [],
+  bootstrap: [AppComponent],
+  schemas: [CUSTOM_ELEMENTS_SCHEMA]
+})
+export class AppModule { }
+`
+Then you can use them the same way as React explanation.

+# Manual testing

+In a `html` file make your you have the `dist` folder or whaterver name you provided after generation, available when you run `npmm run build` to generate the components you want to share or reuse in other applications.
+Then you can include in the following way ` <script type="module" src="static/dist/esm/web-components-stencil.js"></script>` assuming you have stored in that location.

+In node application make you you have the static route configured `app.use('/static',express.static('public'));` in the express router.

+Then you use them in the same way as explained for angular and react.